jugla/worldtidesinfocustom/README.md

 ## Using the component
 - Get API key from https://www.worldtides.info/developer (buy prepaid)

-Different Vertical reference can be used for tide.
+- During configuration, you can define a Vertical Reference (default is LAT).
 Please go to this page that explain [https://www.sailingissues.com/navcourse7.html](https://www.sailingissues.com/navcourse7.html)

+- Either UI (prefered), either YAML (deprecated) :

    - **Use UI (Integration)**

-*Deprecated* in configuration.yaml, declare :
+   - *Deprecated* in configuration.yaml, declare :

 <details><summary>Example of YAML</summary>

 ```yaml